yuya-isaka/EcoFlex-HDP/README.md

 ### `src` Directory

-This directory contains the SystemVerilog and Verilog files for implementing the HDC processing unit (HPU) on FPGA.
+This directory contains the System Verilog and Verilog files for implementing the HDC processing unit (HPU) on FPGA.
 It also contains test codes for these implementations.

 ### `test` Directory